 8 essential steps if your business is in distress

-We know that the impact of the last bushfire season and now COVID-19 is causing significant distress to business.
+We know that the impact of the COVID-19 crisis is causing significant distress to business.
 Indeed, for many businesses, cash flow has slowed to a trickle or even stopped completely.

 Here are eight essential steps to take to deal with this type of crisis in your business: